VictorGaiva/rabbitmq-stream/guides/concepts/offset.md

 A `RabbitMQStream.Consumer` instance automatically queries the offset under `reference_name` on startup, and uses it as the offset passed to the subscribe command.
 It automatically stores the offset based on customizeable strategies.

-By default it used the `RabbitMQStream.Consumer.OffsetTracking.CountStrategy` strategy, stores the offset every `count` messages are received.
+By default it uses the `RabbitMQStream.Consumer.OffsetTracking.CountStrategy` strategy, storing the offset whenever `count` messages are received.
 It can be used with:

 ```elixir
 alias RabbitMQStream.Consumer.OffsetTracking.CountStrategy